stevetorr/wannier_shift/docs/header.md

 ### Short walk through of all codes to be added here

-### Serial query
+### Serial Loading
-The following are the steps to reproduce our results on serial query.
+The following are the steps to reproduce our results on serial loading.

   First, please launch an AWS instance:

    - Amazon Machine Image (AMI): Ubuntu Server 16.04 LTS (HVM), SSD Volume Type

-   - Instance type: 1 m4.4xlarge
+   - Instance type: 1 m4.4xlarge instance

 No additional storage is required, and the default settings can be used for other configurations.